-And I've a many curious things to show when you are there.”
+And I have many curious things to show when you are there."

 About Mary HowittMary Howitt (1799-1888) was an English poet, and author of the famous poem The Spider and the Fly.
 Together with her husband William Howitt she wrote over 180 books.
 She also translated many of Hans Christian Andersen's tales.
 Their work was well regarded; in 1839 Queen Victoria gave a copy of Mary's book Hymns and Fireside Verses as a gift.
 William and Mary mixed with many important literary figures of the day including Charles Dickens, Alfred Tennyson and Elizabeth Barrett Browning.

-“Will you walk into my parlour?” said the Spider to the Fly,Featured Shared Story
+"Will you walk into my parlor?" said the spider to the fly;Featured Shared Story

 This poem has reminded me about the wolf in sheep's skin.
 It's a great way to teach our children to think about the intentions of others even though they can be nice.
 To think about...